roeszler/kapthol/README.md

 - The screen size for mockups and responsiveness testing was sampled from [GBK Soft](https://gbksoft.com/blog/common-screen-sizes-for-responsive-web-design/) and based current resolutions typically found in the UK marketplace
 - Country codes for dropdown list in contact us section - [html-code-generator.com](https://www.html-code-generator.com/html/drop-down/country-names)

-- The text for the Home page was sourced from [Alegreya Sans](https://fonts.google.com/specimen/Alegreya+Sans) by Juan Pablo del Peral, Huerta Tipográfica and [Nunito](https://fonts.google.com/specimen/Nunito) by Vernon Adams, Cyreal, Jacques Le Bailly imprted via google fonts.
+- The text for the Home page was sourced from [Alegreya Sans](https://fonts.google.com/specimen/Alegreya+Sans) by Juan Pablo del Peral, Huerta Tipográfica and [Nunito](https://fonts.google.com/specimen/Nunito) by Vernon Adams, Cyreal, Jacques Le Bailly imported via google fonts.
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

 - The photos, videos and vector graphics used on the home and sign up page are from [pixbay.com](https://pixabay.com/users/openclipart-vectors-30363/), upsplash and [freepik.com](https://www.freepik.com/home)
-  - all penguin images - sorced from Pixbay user [OpenClipart-Vectors](https://pixabay.com/vectors/tux-anchor-animal-bird-boat-ferry-161379/).
+  - all penguin images - sourced from Pixbay user [OpenClipart-Vectors](https://pixabay.com/vectors/tux-anchor-animal-bird-boat-ferry-161379/).
   - palmtree.webp - sourced from [Palm tree icon vector created by brgfx - www.freepik.com](https://www.freepik.com/vectors/palm-tree-icon)
   - contact-us.webp - sourced from [unsplash.com](https://unsplash.com/photos/4SNUcHPiC8c)
   - success.webp - sourced from [pixabay.com](https://pixabay.com/photos/children-win-success-video-game-593313/)